WHEN TO USE IT

 HOW IT WORKS

-It is currently being used to track CSO activity in the water sector for the annual Kenya Water CSO performance report published by KEWASNET.
+Integrity, Quality, Compliance Framework for Project Management was developed and refined by the Kenya Water and Sanitation CSO Network (KEWASNET) and cewas on the basis of the Integrity Management Toolbox for Water Organizations.
+It was first used to track CSO activity in the water sector for the annual Kenya Water CSO performance report published by KEWASNET.

-A range of organizations have also been trained on IQC and are initiating processes to manage their WASH and WRM projects more effectively, including: Kenya Water and Health Organization (KWAHO), the Umande Trust, Caritas Kenya, Catholic Relief Services, CESPAD, the Siemens Foundation in Kenya, MSABI in Tanzania, Clearwater Farms in Zambia, SPOUTS of water in Uganda, Vetivier TT in Trinidad and Tobago, and CASSA in Guatemala.
+A range of organizations have also been trained to use the Integrity, Quality, Compliance Framework for Project Management and are initiating processes to manage their WASH and WRM projects more effectively, including: Kenya Water and Health Organization (KWAHO), the Umande Trust, Caritas Kenya, Catholic Relief Services, CESPAD, the Siemens Foundation in Kenya, MSABI in Tanzania, Clearwater Farms in Zambia, SPOUTS of water in Uganda, Vetivier TT in Trinidad and Tobago, and CASSA in Guatemala.